mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 If you face issues with image ghosting when pixels has clones with horizontal offset, than you try to change Latch blanking value.
 Latch blanking controls for how many clock pulses matrix output is disabled via EO signal before/after toggling LAT signal.
 It hides row bits transitioning and different panels may require longer times for proper operation.
 Default value is 1 clock before/after LAT row transition.
-This could be controlled with `MatrixPanel_I2S_DMA::setLatBlanking(uint8_t v)`. v could be between 1 to 4, default is 1, larger values won't give any benefit other than reducing brigthness.
+This could be controlled with `MatrixPanel_I2S_DMA::setLatBlanking(uint8_t v)`. v could be between 1 to 4, default is 1, larger values won't give any benefit other than reducing brightness.

 An example: